 - Enhances overall health and well-being

 - Relaxes mind and body

-It is pronounced as oo – jai that can be translated as “victorious breath”.
+It is pronounced as oo – Jai that can be translated as “victorious breath”.
 To start the practice of Ujjayi breathing, constrict your throat passage such that a humming sound comes when you breathe out.
-Ancient yogics knew very well how vibrations affect the mind, body, and soul of a person.
-Practicing this yoga breathing exercise will help you sync the breathing with the movements of your body.
+Ancient yogis knew very well how vibrations affect the mind, body, and soul of a person.
+Thus, practicing yoga breathing exercises will help you sync the breathing with the movements of your body.
 It helps in relaxation and energizing the body and mind.